SimonVuong/ffreceiver/README.md

 https://linuxize.com/post/how-to-install-node-js-on-raspberry-pi/.

+clone the repo at the home location.

+make sure to run `npm install -g cross-env`. make sure to update the config file to hold the correct receiverId

-clone the repo at the home location. cd into repo and run `npm run build`. this will do npm install and package the files. also be sure to add a `.env` file at project root to specify any necessary env variables.
+cd into repo and run `npm run build`. this will do npm install and package the files.

 setup system d to run rasberry pi server by first creating the .service file